rabbitmq/rabbitmq-website/site/feature-flags.md

 upgrades of cluster members without shutting down the cluster** entirely.

-<p class="box-warning">Note that this subsystem does not guaranty that
+<p class="box-warning">Note that this subsystem does not guarantee that
 all future changes in RabbitMQ can be implemented as feature flag.
 Therefore, <strong>there might still be some versions of RabbitMQ which will require a cluster shutdown</strong>.
 Please read the release notes